 Our product is less than 20% water soluble (traditional phosphates fertiliser are about 80%) so there is minimal leaching, therefore less pollution in waterways and less waste of nutrients.

-The specification for RPR was originally developed by Dr Bert Quinn; he has called it a guideline rather a fixed specification.
-For RPR he suggested the citric solubility should be at least 30%.
-Subsequent work has been done which considers the effect of the fineness of grind.
-A paper has been produced and you can read it here.
+read it here.
 Its mind boggling stuff.
 Basically, its says if the rock is finely ground it can have the same effect as citrilc solubility on the availablility of the P. We are simple folk so we trialed various rocks, and we found fine grind non-RPR slightly out performed RPR in our tests, so we use it!
 To be honest we do not believe there would be any detrimental effect from using a RPR, and if your soil was quite acidic there would probably be additional benefit, but as your soil moves into balance that additional benefit will disappear.